 Store-bought or morning drive-thru parfait options provide protein by way of the yogurt — but they're also typically filled with added sugar, with their layers of granola, sweetened yogurt and in some cases, syrupy fruit.

 While there's certainly a place for the sweet stuff in our diets, we're really overdoing it when it comes to added sugar: We eat about 270 calories from added sugar every single day, per the Dietary Guidelines for Americans.
-This is a problem because the American Heart Association recommends that men get no more than 150 calories from added sugar each day and women, no more than 100 calories.
+This is a problem because the American Heart Association recommends that men get no more than 150 calories (about 9 teaspoons) from added sugar each day and women, no more than 100 calories (about 6 teaspoons).

 Making healthy choices, like whipping up this berry-quinoa breakfast, is one way to reduce added sugar in your diet while still getting a hefty dose of protein — 25 grams to be exact.